-The Manager or the Owner/Senior staff generally opens the front door, this then means that we are more familiar with the children and parents and therefore know which rooms they will be escorted to.
-The staff (with permission) can open the door if the Manager can see who is entering.
-Opening the door this way not only ensures that we are able to greet parents and visitors personally, but also that we are very much aware of who we are allowing access to the nursery.
+The Manager generally opens the front door, this then means that she is familiar with the children and knows which room she need to take them to.
+The staff (with permission) can open the door if they know who it is.
+Opening the door this way not only ensures that we are able to greet parents and visitors personally, but that we are very much aware of who we are granting access to the nursery.

-Another entry point in gaining access to the back part of the nursery is through the side gate (this is also one of the fire exits); the gate however is locked from the garden side by two slide bolts, so entry is only gained if a member of staff opens the gate.
+Another entry point is through the side gate (this is also one of the fire exits); the gate however is locked from the garden side with two slide bolts; entry is only gained if a member of staff opens the gate.

 The gate provides access to the garden, Poppies and Sunflowers rooms as well as to the back hallway, which leads to the kitchen and other rooms on the lower floor.

-Due to Covid 19, parents of children settling in, in Poppies and Sunflowers are able to go through the gate to their respective room for the 30 minutes settling in period (Parents of children for other rooms, will have access through the front door).
+Parents of children who are settling in Poppies and Sunflowers are able to go through the gate to their respective room for the 30 minutes settling-in period.
+Parents of children for other rooms will have access through the front door.

 Children – safety & security

 We adhere to the Statutory requirements of the Early Years Foundation Stage (2021) and as such children ‘must usually be within sight and hearing of staff and always within sight or hearing.

 Although we encourage and promote independence, children are not left unattended for long, i.e., a child may go to the toilet alone before being closely followed by a member of staff.
 Children are not left to roam the corridors unattended and cannot leave the nursery grounds without a member of staff.